-Please note that the methods described below are only for controlling House Sparrows (Passer domesticus) and European Starlings (Sturnus vulgaris), which are not protected by the Migratory Bird Treaty Act, and that it is illegal to harm or harass any native species, including their nests and eggs.
+Please note that the methods described below are only for controlling House Sparrows (Passer domesticus) and European Starlings (Sturnus vulgaris), which are not protected by the Migratory Bird Treaty Act.
+It is illegal to harm or harass any native species, including their nests and eggs.

-nvasive exotic species are those introduced species which benefit from their new environment Land increase their population range significantly over time.
+Invasive exotic species are those introduced species which benefit from their new environment and increase their population range significantly over time.
 Invasive species are currently recognized as one of the main threats to global biodiversity.
 House Sparrows and European Starlings were both introduced to North America in the 19th century.
-They are now permanent residents found across the United States and Canada, almost always near areas of human habitation and disturbance (e.g., cities and suburbs) or areas with a reliable food source, such as barns or granaries.
-Both species nest in structures ranging from gutters and downspouts to thick shrubs and bushes, but readily use nest boxes when available.
-They out-compete native cavity-nesting birds, and are known to destroy nests and eggs, and kill nestlings and adults while taking over an occupied nest site.
+They are now permanent residents found across the thick shrubs and bushes, but readily use nest boxes when available.
+They out compete native cavitynesting birds, are known to destroy nests and eggs, and kill nestlings and adults while taking over an occupied nest site.